stac-utils/pystac-client/docs/quickstart.rst

 Quickstart
 ----------

-pystac-client can be used as either a Command Line Interface (CLI) or a Python library.
+PySTAC Client can be used as either a Command Line Interface (CLI) or a Python library.

 CLI
 ~~~

-Use the CLI to quickly make item- or collection-level searches and
+Use the CLI to quickly perform Item or Collection searches and
 output or save the results.

 The ``--matched`` switch performs a search with limit=1 so does not get